 COLLECTION PROCEDURE EXCEPTION: As required by law, upon receipt of Notice of Bankruptcy proceedings, all collection efforts for amounts due up to the date of filing will cease.
 The Board will investigate and pursue legal collection of past due funds through the bankruptcy process.
 Current/future assessments will be invoiced and payable as stated above for all amounts unrelated to the bankruptcy proceedings

 Approved by affirmative vote of the Board of Directors on November 28, 2012.
+Revised July 24, 2023, approved by the IHCA Board of Directors after 30-day public comment period.